Appointment of a Personal Representative to Probate the Will

 File Your Bond

-Most California probate courts require personal representatives to file a bond.
-The bond is used to protect interested persons such as beneficiaries and creditors in the event of any wrongdoing by the representative.
-The amount of the bond is fixed based on the estimate value of the decedent’s personal and real property.
-A will may waive the bond requirement, or the heirs and devisees that may be beneficiaries to the will can agree to exempt the personal representative of providing such guarantee.
+Most California probate courts require personal representatives to file a bond to protect interested persons such as beneficiaries and creditors in the event of any wrongdoing by the representative.
+The amount of the bond is fixed based on the estimated value of the decedent’s personal and real property.
+Additionally, a will may waive the bond requirement, or the heirs and devisees named in the will can agree to waive the requirement.

-Once you have completed all necessary forms and filed with the court, including the proof of publication/service by mail, and filed a bond, if necessary, the probate hearing will take place.
-A People’s Choice can make sure you are fully prepared for the hearing by preparing all of the correct and complete documents.
-We also provide all clients with a detailed manual and self-help reference tool which reviews in detail what to expect during the probate process as well as detailed actions to take every step of the way.
+Once you have completed all necessary forms and filed with the court, the probate hearing will take place.
+A People’s Choice can make sure you are ready for the hearing by preparing all the correct and complete documents.
+Additionally, we provide all clients with a detailed manual and self-help reference tool which reviews what to expect during the probate process as well as detailed actions to take every step of the way.

 California Probate Steps After Initial Probate Hearing

-People are often under the misconception that after the initial hearing the probate process in California is almost complete.
-This is not the case.
-A typical California probate proceeding usually takes between 5 to 7 months to complete.
-After the initial probate hearing, unfortunately there are many additional steps required to manage the probate process to its final completion.
-A People’s Choice can save you thousands of dollars as compared to using an attorney.
-We will make sure your probate case proceeds effortlessly through these steps so that the estate can be quickly distributed at the conclusion of the case.
+People are often under the misconception that after the first hearing the probate process in California is almost complete.
+However, this is not the case.
+In fact, a typical California probate proceeding usually takes between 9 to 12 months to complete.
+Unfortunately, after the first probate hearing there still are many more steps required to manage the probate process to its final completion.
+Luckily, A People’s Choice can save you thousands of dollars compared to using an attorney.
+We will make sure your probate case proceeds effortlessly through these steps to quickly distribute the estate at the conclusion of the case.